 A measure of the distribution of power in the spectrum of white, or colorless, light, stated in terms of the kelvin temperature scale.

-The human visual system is incredibly adept at quickly correcting for changes in the color temperature of light; many different kinds of light all seem “white” to us.
+The human visual system is incredibly adept at quickly correcting for changes in the color temperature of light; many kinds of light all seem “white” to us.
 Photographic film is not so forgiving;daylight film is made to be exposed by 5500 K light, while “indoor” film requires light with a color temperature of 3400 K (or 3200 K, for professional film).
 Photographs taken indoors under incandescent light on ordinary daylight film will come out orange.
-Photographs on indoor film taken in sunlight will be blue, as will photographs taken outdoors in shade illuminated by blue sky.
+Photographs on indoor film taken in sunlight will be blue, as will photograph taken outdoors in shade illuminated by blue sky.
 To understand why a characteristic of light can be described by temperature, imagine a clear incandescent lamp connected to a dimmer.

 As the dimmer is turned up, the voltage increases and the lamp’s filament becomes warmer and warmer until it begins to glow cherry red.